You don't need a super hero...you need a system.

 "Building a pricing function is a lot like building muscle - you need form and repetition"

 So what does a pricing system look like?
-Much of it is covered in our upcoming book, Street Pricing , but to add more color, I like to boil it down to what I call the three Cs - Centralize, Cadence, Connection.
+Much of it is covered in my book, Street Pricing, but to add more color, I like to boil it down to what I call the three Cs - Centralize, Cadence, Connection.
 Let me elaborate on each briefly:

 House all pricing-related material online and make it easy to access - avoid using a random excel spreadsheet off of someone's laptop.
 At least use something everyone can access on the cloud, like G-Suite, Office 365, Confluence, Sharepoint, or anything along those lines.
 Start with a basic folder structure and turn on notifications to keep the site active.
 This is a fundamental step to establishing your pricing function because above all - You need a source of truth.